Winding Topology of Multifold Exceptional Points: Discussion

 Our systematic characterization of the topological nature of EP$n$s increases the fundamental understanding of non-Hermitian multiband structures of direct physical importance.
 The stability of generic EP$3$s in four dimensions will be of importance in non-Hermitian Floquet systems, where periodic driving effectively induces a fourth dimension.
 Going beyond Bloch Hamiltonians, recent studies show that multifold EPs scaling with system sizes have been reported in, e.g., the Hatano-Nelson model, paving the way to realize topologically stable EP$n$s for any $n$ by increasing system sizes.
 Concerning symmetry-protected EP$n$s, our topological classification has important consequences already in two and three dimensions.
 While the previous work has characterized symmetry-protected EPs up to third order, our general argument applies to pertinent EP4s in three dimensions.
 Our result makes their topological classification directly relevant to three-dimensional photonic crystals, where $PT$ symmetry can be implemented as a perfect balance between gain and loss.
 Furthermore, both symmetry-protected EP$3$s and EP$4$s have been experimentally realized in nitrogen-vacancy spin systems~\cite{Wu_EP3openQ_NatNano2024}, single-photon setups~\cite{Wang_EPnPTPhotoSciAdv2023} and correlated quantum many-body systems~\cite{Crippa_EP4Corr_PRB2021}, showcasing the breadth of applications in numerous physical systems.

-Beyond experimental implications, one natural continuation from a theoretical point of view is to investigate the interplay between Abelian and non-Abelian topology in the characterization of EP$n$s.
+Beyond experimental implications, one natural continuation from a theoretical point of view is to investigate the interplay between the Abelian and non-Abelian topology in the characterization of EP$n$s.
 We expect non-Abelian contributions to appear when additional bands are added, i.e., when EP$n$s are studied in $m$-band models, for some integer $m>n$.
 Such a classification scheme is expected to include braiding of the complex eigenvalues around EP$n$s.
-The Abelian framework outlined here serves as a robust cornerstone in the continued unraveling and understanding of the intriguing properties of the non-Hermitian topological band theory.